logicgupta/MBazarr/README.md

 # MBazarr
-<h1>E-Commerce  Grocery Android Application with Android Architecture Components<h1>
+<h3>E-Commerce  Grocery Android Application with Android Architecture Components<h3>

-<h6>NOTE</h6> It is a relatively more complex and complete example so if you are not familiar with Architecture Components, you are highly recommended to check other examples
+<h6>NOTE</h6> It is a relatively more complex and complete example so if you are not familiar with Architecture Components, you are highly recommended to check other examples.

-in this repository first.
+<p>Please Download and rate the app if yoy like it . <a href="https://play.google.com/store/apps/details?id=com.logistic.grocerybm&hl=en">Click here.</></p>